This week is s Skai and Peggy's birthday week! It's hard to believe that on August 2nd they will be 13!!

 Our soils and agricultural land have been overburdened with an increasing need for more food which is transported over long distances.
 Minerals and nutrients are not being replenished to the fields and this results mineral and nutrient depleted food chains no matter how natural your dog’s food is.

 As animals and people age, mineral deficiency is a common yet often undetected cause of disease.
 The body’s metabolic cycles cannot run properly without the essential minerals, amino acids, omega oils and wholesome vitamins.
 Some may not be produced by the body but are essential for efficient smooth metabolism including that of the urinary system.
-If your dog has already gone through kidney surgery, I highly recommend that you add Kidney glandular support to ensure adequate kidney protection.
+If your dog has already gone through kidney surgery, I highly recommend that you add Renafood to ensure adequate kidney protection.

 It is not the purpose of this article to get into preparation of natural raw or cooked diet.
 However, I would like to mention a few important points.

 One of the common remedies for acidifying urine is cranberry extract.
 I have no problem using it especially in the case of struvite crystals.
 However, this should be seen as an adjunctive supplement and not as a cure to the problem.
 Remember that your dog also needs an adequate amount of fresh, ideally filtered water.

 In the process of updating this blog, I have received this wonderful e-mail from one of my clients.
 Her dog Rocky had suffered with serious crystal and urinary problem since 2011 and after a bladder surgery, he had to be sedated and his bladder flushed every three months because stones continued to produce.

 The following feedback l truly makes my day because this is a glaring example that special processed food is a horrible junk that dog’s with urinary stones must avoid.
 Here is what Brooke wrote: